 On the other hand, AKG and Sennheiser corporate headquarters in Europe seem to sending mixed messages.
 AKG's overseas corporate support sternly repeats (in standard, cut-and-paste feedback) that they "can neither confirm nor deny" the existence of headphone break-in."
 However, they counter that changes in sound may be the result of ear pad break-in.
 (Strangely, this is like substituting one kind of mechanical break-in for another.)
 Conversely, AKG U.S. support advises that their K701 headphones should get 300 hours of break-in.
 Sennheiser's official line is that premium headphones like the HD600 or HD650 sound great out of the box.
 Outside headquarters, however, they admit that several hours of break-in loosens the drivers and make the sound more fluid.

 But in a way, it makes sense.
 One can understand why corporate support would be less than enthusiastic in admitting that their $300+ headphones weren't 100% perfect on arrival.
 Is a break-in of 300 hours - as reported with some AKGs - the kind of thing you want on your promotional material?
+Conversely, would it be sensible for AKG to even acknowledge a "change" that is so controversial and unproven?

 Proof, or the lack thereof.
 There's even a possibility that, say, break-in and perceptual set may be happening at the same time.
 Or that the right combination of ears, music, psychology, and hardware can show variability among listeners.

 It all may come down to a simple equation: Skeptics have never heard break-in, and believers think they have.
+And perception may play a greater role in headphone break-in than some may admit.